elastic/logstash/docs/getting-started-centralized.md

 and tokyocabinet (see above grok/INSTALL url)

-(This next step can be skipped if you are using a logstash jar release (logstash-X.Y.jar, etc) Once you have grok installed, you need to install the 'jls-grok' rubygem, which you can do by running:
+(This next step can be skipped if you are using a logstash jar release (logstash-%VERSION%.jar, etc) Once you have grok installed, you need to install the 'jls-grok' rubygem, which you can do by running:

 {{{